Compare two cars

 Well, these are two pretty similar cars we have here!
 It's only details that could potentially make the difference.
 Considering they both belong to the sports car segment and utilize the same 2-door cabriolet body style and the rear wheel drive system, it all comes up to the specific petrol engine choice they offer.
 The first one has a BMW-engineered powertrain under the hood, a 6-cylinder, 24-valves 192hp unit, while the other one gets its power and torque from a 4-cylinder, 16-valves 147hp engine designed by Opel.

 SafetyThe fact that the BMW got tested by the European New Car Assessment Programme (Euro NCAP), while the other contender didn't, offers a slight advantage, as the 4-star rating is better than none.
-That aside, let's consider some other aspects which affect safety.
-Both vehicles belong to the sports car segment, which is generally classifying them somewhere in the middle safety-wise, still it doesn't help us solve our dilemma, does it?
-Furthermore, taking kerb weight as an important factor into account, BMW Z4 offers a potentially life-saving difference of 45% more metal.
+Moving further on, let's take a closer look at some additional safety-related facts.
+Both vehicles belong to the sports car segment, which is generally classifying them somewhere in the middle safety-wise, but that fact doesn't break the tie between the two cars.
+Furthermore, when it comes to weight, a factor that most people underestimate, BMW Z4 offers a potentially life-saving difference of 45% more metal.

 ReliabilityReliability is not the best thing to consider on the make level, but it is worth mentioning that Opel does have a slight advantage, all the models observed together.
-That's the official data, while our visitors describe reliability of BMW, as well as Opel, with the same average rating of 4.2 out of 5.
+These are the results of an independent reasearch, while our visitors describe reliability of BMW with an average rating of 4.1, and models under the Opel badge with 4.2 out of 5.
 Unfortunatelly, I don't have enough insight that would allow me to comment in more details on the specific models level.
-We should definitely mention that owners of cars with the same powertrain as BMW Z4 rank it on average as 2.8, while the one under the competitor's bonnet gets 4.2 out of 5.
+Above it all, drivers of cars with the same engine as BMW Z4 rank it on average as 2.8, while the one under the competitor's bonnet gets 4.2 out of 5.

 Performance & Fuel economyOpel is undoubtly more agile, reaching 100km/h in 1.1 seconds less than its competitor.
 Still, it lacks the power to win the top speed competition, topping at 217 kilometers per hour, 18km/h less than the other car.
 When it comes to fuel economy things look pretty much the same for both cars, averaging around 8.7 liters of fuel per 100 kilometers (32 mpg), in combined cycle.